 Submersion birth pros (although these have not been supported by research):

-Mom with herpes can transmit infection to baby, causing a life-threatening infection.
+- Mom with herpes can transmit the infection to the baby, causing a life-threatening infection.

 Who’s a candidate for submersion births?